 Last season 2021-22 saw one of the League's new clubs Erewash become the Champion club after beating Clarrie Dunbar in a tight final.

 If you take out the multiple wins then the other 14 clubs are widely spread throughout the league, each becoming deserved winners of a highly competitive league, second to none in England.

 In the early years, the league enjoyed a sustained period of continuous sponsorship, kindly provided by the Bristol based Insurance company Sun Life.
 This generous sponsorship enabled the League to enjoy a comfortable period of consolidation free of any monetary worries and as a consequence its development went unhindered over the initial decade and the base was founded from which the League has grown to what it is today.
 The League has like many other leagues throughout the country struggled to find/retain sponsors over the years but on average have probably been more fortunate than others.
 There has been a few lean years, but with successful Treasurers the League has weathered them and come thru in tact and stronger for the experience.

 The League is administered by an Executive Committee that consists of the Chairman, Treasurer and Secretary.
 Each club has a delegate specifically for League matters and is a point of contact to enable the transfer of relevant information to each and every club.

 The Wessex League is currently in a sound position, and by its very existence and what it stands for is still attracting high class clubs to its membership, spreading and growing across the length and breadth of England.
 It has a pro-active Executive and a delegate from each club that communicates with the membership as and when it becomes necessary.
-This group of people will continue into the future to strive and improve the aura and esteem of the League as it moves forward into the next decade, in the hope that it will continue to prosper and develop.
+This group of people will continue into the future to strive and improve the aura and esteem of the League as it moves forward, in the hope that it will continue to prosper and develop.